 How to handle equipment with care on location

-	How to approach local people in natural way
+How to approach local people in a natural way

 The secret behind the travel and reportage photography

 Review and constructive criticism of the images taken during the day